 Investigate painting with acrylic or oil paint.
 Discuss and practice color theory, stylistic choices, and various application techniques while working from a group still life.
-Finish out the course by creating a painting of your choice with the assistance of the instructor and class critiques.
+Finish the course by creating a painting of your choice with the assistance of the instructor and class critiques.
 Those returning to painting are

 Both the beginner and more experienced student will enjoy learning how to execute landscapes in luminous, transparent watercolor.
 Emphasis is on good composition, color properties, and watercolor techniques including wet into wet, lost edges, and glazing.
 Demonstrations and individual guidance will be provided by the instructor.
 Materials will be discussed at the first class, at which time a supply list will be distributed.
 If you already have supplies, bring them to the first class.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.

 Learn to execute landscapes in oils or acrylics by exploring various techniques including alla prima (wet into wet), underpainting, and layering.
 Emphasis is on good composition, color properties, and confident brushwork.
 Demonstrations and individual instruction will be provided by the instructor.
 Materials will be discussed during the first class session.
 All levels are welcome.
 If you already have supplies, bring them to the first class.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.

 Do you need designated painting time to work on your projects?
 Take advantage of this open studio session.
 This is not for the first time student.
 Instruction will be limited and individualized.
 Students should bring their supplies and project each week and artist Rita Cooper will be available to help with those trouble spots and to offer encouragement and suggestions as you work.

 Learn how to paint glowing florals in luminous, transparent watercolors.
 Simple to more complicated shapes will be covered.
 Color properties, glazing, and lost- edge techniques will be included.
 Demonstrations and individual guidance will be provided by instructor.
 A materials list will be distributed at the first class.
 If you already have supplies, bring them to the first class.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.